l1g4v/l1g4v.github.io/_posts/2022-05-10-visualizing-electric-fields.md

 $$ dE=k\frac{\lambda dl}{r^{2}} $$

 Where $$r$$ is the distance from that particular point charge.
-In order to obtain that full vector we make use of the superposition principle, and it states: "Every charge in space creates an electric field at point independent of the presence of other charges in that medium.
+In order to obtain that full vector we make use of the superposition principle which states: "Every charge in space creates an electric field at point independent of the presence of other charges in that medium.
 The resultant electric field is a vector sum of the electric field due to individual charges." basically what we need to do here is add up every $$dQ$$'s electric field forming the following expression:

 $$ E=k\int_{a}^{b}\frac{\lambda dl}{r^{2}} $$